-Medicaid, Medicare, nursing homes, Social Security, veterans’ benefits, assisted living, guardianships, wills, trusts, Part D, donut holes, Medigap . . . and on . . . and on . . .
+Medicaid, Medicare, nursing homes, Social Security, assisted living, guardianships, wills, trusts, Part D, donut holes, Medigap . . . and on . . . and on . . .

-98 year old Janis Mason, Bob’s mother, has observed (more than once) that “getting old is not for sissies!”
+Before Janis Mason, Bob’s mother, died at age 104 observed (more than once) that “getting old is not for sissies!”

-She is right.
+She was right.
 In addition to the usual physical and medical uncertainties, a vast array of legal and regulatory issues may seem insurmountable and can challenge the toughest souls.

 We at Mason Law cannot fix everything, but there are some things we’re very good at fixing.